 How this data method is different

-EDF and Google Earth Outreach gain new insight using analysis and mobile sensors
+EDF and Google Earth Outreach gain new insight with mobile sensors

-Today, utility companies and scientists routinely monitor pipe systems for methane leaks.
-The measurement techniques are labor-intensive and time-consuming, but accurately determine concentration, the key safety factor.
+Utility companies and scientists routinely monitor pipe systems for methane leaks because methane is the primary component of natural gas.
+The measurement techniques are labor-intensive and time-consuming, but accurately determine atmospheric methane concentrations, the key measurement for determining if leaks are a safety hazard.

 What sets this new method apart?

-- How we collect data: In this pilot project, we used three specially equipped Google Street View cars, taking readings across large areas in just a few weeks.
+- How we collect data: In this pilot project, we used four specially-equipped Google Street View cars, taking readings across large areas in just a few weeks.

 - What we measure: Methane concentration, wind direction and speed, and GPS location.
 Data was recorded two times a second, and streets were driven multiple times to verify readings.